 Program Goal: Establish a comprehensive, systemic, and sustainable framework to support all educators in developing a mindset of racial equity, in an effort to empower educator voice in advocating for racial justice.

-Local/regional Racial Equity Advocates (REAs) will be trained to serve members as an ally and resource in developing an anti-racism growth mindset.
+Local/regional Racial Equity Advocates (REAs) are trained each year to serve members as a co-conspirator and resource in developing an anti-racism growth mindset.
 REAs may be called upon to:

 - Deliver professional development and facilitate community learning experiences related to racial equity.

 - Participate in conflict resolution and restorative justice efforts within school and district communities; these efforts may include colleagues, administrators, local leaders, parents and students.

 - Serve as a supportive peer for colleagues who are working to develop an anti-racism growth mindset.

 - Lead equity teams/cohorts working to dismantle systemic racism at the local level.